robotron2084/noonien/README.md

 TODO
   * Docs
+  * Replace the inefficient Collection Delta class with events.
   * Helper functions for instantiation and collections.
-  * Events Bus?
-Something that would queue events on the element, that other elements could then listen for that are transient?
   * More Samples
     * Rigid Body Based game.
     * Shop
   * Rename?

 DONE
+  * Added queuePriority to NotifyManager so we can have phases of updates.
+  * Events Bus?
+Something that would queue events on the element, that other elements could then listen for that are transient?
   * Added HelloEntity Sample.
   * Editor UI to view Entity Hierarchies.
   * Inspector UI for EntitySource.